Irene Lusztig

-Irene Lusztig (born 1974) is a British-American nonfiction filmmaker and artist.
-Her body of work explores historical memory, archival materials, communism and post-communism, and feminist historiography.
+Irene Lusztig (born 1974) is a nonfiction filmmaker and artist.
+Her work explores historical memory, archival materials, communism and post-communism, as well as feminist historiography.

-Irene is a first generation American who was born in England, raised in Boston and now lives in New York City.
+Irene is a first generation Romanian-American who was born in England, raised in Boston and now lives in Santa Cruz, California.
 She completed her BA in filmmaking and Chinese Studies from Harvard university.
 Lusztig went on to complete her MFA in film and video at the Milton Avery Graduate School of the Arts at Bard College.

-Her long and illustrious career has taken her around the world with her work being screened at prominent film festivals like Berlinale, MoMA, Film Society of Lincoln Center, Museum of Fine Arts Boston, Anthology Film Archives, Pacific Film Archive, Flaherty NYC, IDFA Amsterdam, Hot Docs, AFI Docs, BFI London Film Festival, Melbourne Film Festival, DocLisboa, and RIDM Montréal.
+Her long and illustrious career has taken her around the world with her work being screened at prominent film festivals like Berlinale, MoMA, Film Society of Lincoln Center, Museum of Fine Arts Boston, Anthology Film Archives, Pacific Film Archive, Flaherty NYC, IDFA Amsterdam, Hot Docs, AFI Docs, BFI London Film Festival, Melbourne Film Festival, DocLisboa and RIDM Montréal.
 Currently, she is a Professor of Film and Digital Media at UC Santa Cruz.